NataPeralta/Store/replit.md

 ## Overview

 This is a full-stack e-commerce web application built with a modern tech stack.
+The frontend is hosted on Replit and connects to a backend API hosted on Hostinger.
 The application allows users to browse products, add them to a shopping cart, and place orders with cash-on-delivery payment.
-Products are sourced from Google Sheets, and orders are stored in a PostgreSQL database.
+Products and orders are stored in a MySQL database on Hostinger.
 The frontend is built with React and styled using Tailwind CSS with shadcn/ui components, while the backend uses Express.js with Drizzle ORM for database operations.

 ## User Preferences